-As I look around there is an ever increasing wealth of information on how to be more carbon neutral, sustainable and generally more responsible to the earth.
-There is a lot to sort through and not every idea is universally applicable.
+As I look around, I see an ever-increasing wealth of information on how to be more carbon-neutral, sustainable, and generally more responsible for the earth.
+There is a lot to sort through, and not every idea is universally applicable.
+I’ve designed and maintained many commercial, retail, and hotel gardens and landscapes in my career and

-Thinking about sites that have specific uses and unique challenges I thought I would propose a list of landscape suggestions that can help hotels, restaurants, resorts and other mixed use hospitality properties think about changes they can make in their landscapes to better serve the environment and the bottom line.
+Thinking about sites that have specific uses and unique challenges, I thought I would propose a list of landscape suggestions that can help hotels, restaurants, resorts, and other mixed-use hospitality properties consider changes they can make in their landscapes to better serve the environment and the bottom line.

 1) In Plantings, Consider scale.

-When planning street displays, entry displays, and other garden areas of the property, consider not only who is going to see this but more importantly how they are going to see it.
+When planning street displays, entry displays, and other garden areas of the property, consider not only who will see it but, more importantly, how they will see it.

-Are they going to be driving by at 65 mph, 20 mph, or 2 mph… walking to get somewhere, strolling or lingering?
+Are they going to be driving by at 65 mph, 20 mph, or 2 mph?
+Will they be walking briskly to get somewhere, strolling or lingering?

 Is the guest 100 ft away, 50 ft away, 10ft away, 1 ft away or within inches?

-It is important to consider this, as a plan to intricately plant an area to be viewed from the freeway with a palette of 25 different plants mingling together will likely be completely wasted and will probably look messy.
+It is important to consider this, as a plan to intricately plant an area to be viewed from the freeway with a palette of 25 different intertwined plants mingling together will likely be a completely wasted design effort (and it may even look messy.

-Contrast this with a planting that is boldly sectioned and a smaller number of plants with groupings that are large enough to read from this speed and distance and you have created an opportunity for savings and water retention.
+Contrast this with a boldly sectioned planting and a smaller number of plants with groupings large enough to read from this speed and distance, and you have created an opportunity for savings and water retention.

-When mixing plants intricately you have to accommodate the neediest and irrigation systems will have to be designed to give more than is needed to those that don’t need it, but if beds can be sectioned to an appropriate scale, then water can be more effectively dispersed and saved.
+When mixing plants intricately, you have to accommodate the neediest, and irrigation systems will have to be designed to give more than is needed to those who don’t need it.
+However, if beds can be sectioned to an appropriate scale, then water can be more effectively dispersed and saved.

 2) Make a vegetable garden